Nicocchi/Nicocchi/README.md

 ### Hi there, I'm Jeremy - aka [Nicocchi](https://jeremy-boggs.com/) 👋

-## I'm a full stack engineer and hobby dev!
+## I'm a full stack engineer and hobby game dev!
-- test
+- I'm currently learning SFML and game engine basics
+- I'm looking to learn more about Web Development
+- 2020 Goals: Contribute more to Open Source projects and build a small game with a custom game engine
+- Fun fact: I love to draw and play piano and guitar

 ### Connect with me: